Course Offerings in German Studies

 Ger 102 Elementary German II

 Ger 201 Intermediate German I (LA) Emphasis on intermediate speaking, listening, reading and writing skills, with a continued focus on intercultural communication skills.
 Students will read a variety of texts, including literature, fairy tale, art, poetry, advertising, popular song lyrics, newspaper articles.
-Topics include Goethe, the Grimm brothers, the green movement, immigration/migrant literature.
 Continued focus on intercultural communication skills.
 Prerequisite: German 102 or equivalent.
 Offered each fall.

 Ger 202 Intermediate German II (G)

 Emphasis on intermediate speaking, listening, reading and writing skills, with a continued focus on intercultural communication skills.
 Students will read a variety of texts, including literature, fairy tale, poetry, popular song lyrics, oration, film.
-Topics include the politics of music in the twenties/thirties, the modern history of Germany, Switzerland, and Austria, Paul Celan, the Holocaust.
 Prerequisite: German 201 or equivalent.
 Offered each spring.

 To be taken abroad